ACCESS-NRI/schema/au.org.access-nri/model/reproducibility/checksums/README.md

 This schema is used for checksum files used as part of model reproducibility CI checks for model configurations.
 For example, the checksums are saved to released ACCESS-OM2 model configurations in the [ACCESS-NRI/access-om2-configs](https://github.com/ACCESS-NRI/access-om2-configs) repository.
 The pytests that are run as part of these CI tests that generate and compare checksums are in the [ACCESS-NRI/model-config-tests](https://github.com/ACCESS-NRI/model-config-tests/) repository.

+Checksum values are the preferred values to store in files using this schema.
+But in some cases, formatted numbers can be stored instead to test that a model configuration reproduces the expected output.

 ## Extending the schema